Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Introduction

 \section{Introduction}

 Reconfigurable intelligent surfaces (RIS) have emerged as a promising solution to enhance the performance of a network\cite{Basar2019IEEEAccess,Wu2020Towards, Liu2021PrincOpportunities}.
-An RIS typically operates as a passive reflector that is connected to a smart controller and is capable of adjusting its reflection coefficients based on channel state information (CSI), if available, so that the desired signals are combined constructively and the interfering signals destructively at the receivers\cite{Wu2021RISToturial}.
+An RIS embedded with a large number of small reconfigurable elements typically operates as a passive reflector that is connected to a smart controller and is capable of adjusting its reflection coefficients based on channel state information (CSI), if available, so that the desired signals are combined constructively and the interfering signals destructively at the receivers\cite{pathloss2,Wu2021RISToturial}.
 In many cases, its main role in a network is to mitigate blockages caused by buildings and other obstacles\cite{coverage1,coverage2}, a capability that is particularly valuable for higher-carrier-frequency systems, which are known to suffer from severe blockage issues \cite{power1,6gbrinton}.
 Given that improving system performance and coverage is the primary utility of an RIS, finding the right place to deploy it in a network is one of the most important and practical problems to address\cite{locbasis,locbasis2}.